SCP002/kde-rdp-on-boot/README.md

 ## 9. Adjust resolution

-If you have a 4K+ monitor, you may want to adjust the resolution to for better performance:
+If you have a 4K+ monitor, you may want to adjust the resolution for better performance:

 1. Go to **System Settings - Display and Monitor**
 2. Select **Display Configuration**